Historic Dixon Theatre~ Past ~ Present ~ Future

 More recently a brand new lighted marquee has been placed on the front of the building, a new boiler system installed, all the stage and balcony lights are new and state of the art, along with the new sound system that is now in place which includes 12 wireless microphones.
 A commercial Power Point Projector unit has been installed which allows capability for not only PowerPoint presentations, but also the viewing of any DVD/VHS movies.
 In April-June of 2007, the electrical service to the building was upgraded from 400 amp to an 800 amp, balanced system.
 Most of the internal electricity has been removed and replaced with new as well.
 The Theatre has also been making room for over a year now for its newest permanent resident, The Barton Pipe Organ.
 The 2 Chamber rooms on either side of the auditorium have been completely renovated to be climate controlled and now house all of the necessary components the organ requires from noise makers to pipes.
 There were also lofts built to house the pipes that would not quite fit into these rooms.

-*Historic Dixon Theatre will be having ongoing fundraisers to help fund some major deterioration, which is quite costly to repair in our beautiful Theatre.
-Please support our events or DONATE NOW by contacting us!!
+*Historic Dixon Theatre has periodic fundraisers to help fund renovations, which gets quite costly to repair.
+Please support our events or DONATE NOW by sending TAX DEDUCTABLE DONATION TO:

 Historic Dixon Theatre Today~

 The Historic Dixon Theatre is currently a rental facility that provides a place for organizations and individuals to hold all kinds of events at user-friendly prices.
-Several times a year, fundraisers for the theater help to defray expenses.
-It costs thousands of dollars each year to operate the theater because of fixed expenses for utilities and insurance.
+Several times a year, small fundraisers for the theater help defray expenses.
+It costs thousands of dollars each year to operate the theater due to fixed expenses such as utilities and insurance.